 If you have ever been to this facility, then you probably marvel at how such a hospital-like structure turned out to be a hotel.

-USA Today has placed this hotel on 3rd position in its list of most haunted hotels in the world.
+USA Today placed this hotel in 3rd position on its list of most haunted hotels in the world a few years ago.

 Well, Emily Morgan Hotel started as an advanced medical arts facility, complete with everything including a crematorium.

-With stories about deaths of couples throughout this hotel’s existence, stories of ghosts are expected.
+With stories about the deaths of couples throughout this hotel’s existence, stories of ghosts are expected.

-It is designated Texas historical site which was opened in the 1920s.
+It is a designated Texas historical site which was opened in the 1920s.

 No one can really figure out if the apparitions belong to Anna and Joshua, Bonnie and Clyde or any other couple, but one thing is for sure.
 The Historic Ott Hotel, Liberty belongs to the long list of haunted hotels in Texas.